nickdesaulniers/nickdesaulniers.github.com/content/post/rust-pattern-matching-and-the-option-type.md

 +++
-title = "Rust Pattern Matching and the Option Type" date = "2013-05-07" slug = "2013/05/07/rust-pattern-matching-and-the-option-type"
+title = "Rust: Pattern Matching and the Option Type" date = "2013-05-07" slug = "2013/05/07/rust-pattern-matching-and-the-option-type"
-Categories = []
+Categories = ["C++", "rust", "null", "optional", "pattern matching"]
 +++
 The other day I was thinking about the function for performing dynamic memory allocation in the C standard library, malloc.
 From the manual pages,